-When I had my sons one at a time, I always had to spend a lot of time building endless block towers or doing the stoop backed walk around in circles.
+When I had my sons one at a time, I always had to spend a lot of time building endless block towers or doing the stoop-backed walk around in circles.
 With twins, I make some towers and have done some walking practice, but mostly, these two just want to hang out with each other.
 Separate them and they will call across the room to each other.
-They are truly besties!
+They are true besties!

 Two babies don’t always take up twice the space.